-Tier Standard retail cost sharing (in-network) (up to a 100-day supply) Mail-order cost sharing (up to a 100-day supply) Generic drugs (including brand drugs treated as generics) \$0 copay or \$1.30 copay or \$3.70 copay or 15% coinsurance per prescription \$0 copay or \$1.30 copay or \$3.70 copay or 15% coinsurance per prescription Brand name drugs and all other drugs \$0 copay or \$4.00 copay or \$9.20 copay or 15% coinsurance per prescription \$0 copay or \$4.00 copay or \$9.20 copay or 15% coinsurance per prescription You are receiving "Extra Help" so your copayment depends on income and institutional status.
-If you are not receiving "Extra Help" from Medicare, you will pay a 25% coinsurance for your prescription drugs.
+Standard retail cost sharing (in-network) Mail-order cost sharing Tier (up to a 100-day supply) (up to a 100-day supply) Generic drugs \$0 copay or \$0 copay or (including brand drugs \$1.35 copay or \$1.35 copay or treated as generics) \$3.95 copay or \$3.95 copay or 15% coinsurance per prescription 15% coinsurance per prescription Brand name drugs \$0 copay or \$0 copay or and all other drugs \$4.00 copay or \$4.00 copay or \$9.95 copay or \$9.95 copay or 15% coinsurance per prescription 15% coinsurance per prescription a Help" so your copayment depends "Extra Help" from Medicare, you w

-Section 5.5 You stay in the Initial Coverage Stage until your out-of-pocket costs for the year reach \$6,550.
+Section 5.5 You stay in the Initial Coverage Stage until your out-of-pocket costs for the year reach \$7,050.

-You stay in the Initial Coverage Stage until your total out-of-pocket costs reach \$6,550.
+You stay in the Initial Coverage Stage until your total out-of-pocket costs reach \$7,050.
 Medicare has rules about what counts and what does not count as your out-of-pocket costs.
 (See Section 5.6 for information about how Medicare counts your out-of-pocket costs.)
-When you reach an out-of-pocket limit of \$6,550, you leave the Initial Coverage Stage and move on to the Catastrophic Coverage Stage.
+When you reach an out-of-pocket limit of \$7,050, you leave the Initial Coverage Stage and move on to the Catastrophic Coverage Stage.

 The Part D Explanation of Benefits (Part D EOB) that we send to you will help you keep track of how much you and the plan, as well as any third parties, have spent on your behalf during the year.
-Many people do not reach the \$6,550 limit in a year.
+Many people do not reach the \$7,050 limit in a year.

-We will let you know if you reach this \$6,550 amount.
+We will let you know if you reach this \$7,050 amount.
 If you do reach this amount, you will leave the Initial Coverage Stage and move on to the Catastrophic Coverage Stage.